-In this experiment, we compare the numerical behaviours of the shifted Power-GMRES, the shifted Power and the shifted GMRES methods, and we analyze the effect of the choice of the restart value m on the shifted Power-GMRES method for different numbers of shifted Power iterations iter_p.
-The damping factors are still set as { $\alpha_1 = 0.85, \alpha_2 = 0.86, \dots, \alpha{15} = 0.99$ }.
+In this experiment, we compare the numerical behaviours of the shifted Power-GMRES, the shifted Power and the shifted GMRES methods, and we analyze the effect of the choice of the restart value m on the shifted Power-GMRES method for different numbers of shifted Power iterations $iter_p$.
+The damping factors are still set as $\{\alpha_1 = 0.85, \alpha_2 = 0.86, \dots, \alpha{15} = 0.99\}$.
 Because of the typically huge sizes of PageRank problems, m should be upper bounded by a small value due to memory constraints.
 Therefore, in our runs we vary m from 3 to 10.
-For iter_p, we test 5 values: iter_p = 50, 100, 200, 400, 800.
-In Fig. 1, we illustrate the convergence histories of the shifted Power-GMRES method for various combinations of parameters (m, iter_p).
+For $iter_p$, we test 5 values: $iter_p = 50, 100, 200, 400, 800$.
+In Fig. 1, we illustrate the convergence histories of the shifted Power-GMRES method for various combinations of parameters $(m, iter_p)$.

-We see that, for a fixed choice of iter_p, the number of matrix-vector products and the CPU time generally decrease with m.
-For small restart values, such as m = 3 and m = 4, the number of matrix-vector products changes very slightly with iter_p in the range 50,100,200,400.
-For iter_p = 800, only one cycle of shifted GMRES is needed because convergence is almost achieved after only the shifted Power iterations are implemented.
+We see that, for a fixed choice of $iter_p$, the number of matrix-vector products and the CPU time generally decrease with m.
+For small restart values, such as m=3 and m=4, the number of matrix-vector products changes very slightly with $iter_p$ in the range 50,100,200,400.
+For $iter_p=800$, only one cycle of shifted GMRES is needed because convergence is almost achieved after only the shifted Power iterations are implemented.
 Although the smoothing process that dumps the high frequency components of the error can be performed more effectively by the shifted GMRES method, especially when m is relatively large, it should be considered that one iteration of the shifted GMRES is more costly than one step of the shifted Power method due to the extra vector operations.
 Consequently, the overall CPU time can be reduced remarkably when $m \le 4$ and $800 \ge iter_p \ge 400$.
 On the other hand, when m increases, the shifted GMRES algorithm becomes more efficient, and the setting $400 \ge iter_p \ge 200$ seems to be an overall good choice.
-By taking into account the memory costs, the experiments shown in Fig. 1 suggest the choice m = 8, iter = 400 as the best parameter-setting to reduce the CPU time of the shifted Power-GMRES method.
-Besides, we point out that in a few cases the shifted GMRES does not converge, while the shifted Power-GMRES converges.
-Overall, we can conclude that the shifted Power-GMRES method is more efficient and robust than the shifted GMRES method.
+By taking into account the memory costs, the experiments shown in Fig. 1 suggest the choice m=8, iter=400 as the best parameter-setting to reduce the CPU time of the shifted Power-GMRES method.
+Besides, we point out that in a few cases the shifted Power-GMRES and the shifted GMRES method cost unusual amounts of time.
+Also, we observe cases where the shifted GMRES method is more efficient and robust than the shifted GMRES method.